rulingAnts/biblical_languages_flex/README.md

     - Derived from TBESG – Tyndale Brief lexicon of Extended Strong’s for Greek.
 Data created for www.STEPBible.org by Tyndale House Cambridge and others (CC BY 4.0).

 - English translation (when enabled)
     - Lexham English Bible (LEB).
 Scripture quotations are from the Lexham English Bible (LEB).
 Copyright © Logos Bible Software.
-Used with permission.
+Used under the LEB license.
 See http://www.lexhamenglishbible.com/license/ for license details.